Luxury Serums for Anti Aging and Problem Skin

 2 drops Euxyl 940

 Melt all the oil phase ingredients together in a water bath.
 While they are melting, whisk together the liquid phase ingredients.
-Add the liquid to the oil and whisk continuously as it cools.
-It should begin to emulsify and thicken up, but this process sometimes takes a day or two.
-When you are happy with the consistency and the mixture has cooled, add the essential oils and preservative, then pour into a bottle.
+Add the liquid to the oil and blend with a stick/soup blender for 1 minute.
+It should begin to emulsify and thicken up almost immediately.
+Once emulsified, allow the mixture to cool, add the essential oils and preservative, then pour into a bottle.
 Massage into clean skin.

 5ml tamanu oil